Medicare Reimbursement for iStent Trabecular Micro-Bypass Stent (Glaukos)

 Because the known values are higher than the allowed amounts for the concurrent cataract surgery, 0191T ought to be the primary procedure.
 These amounts are adjusted in each locality by local wage indices and are additionally subject to payer restrictions which can vary considerably.

 For the add-on code, +0376T, there is likewise no set payment rate for physician services.
-For ASCs and HOPDs, +0376T is assigned zero ($0.00) dollars, which effectively bundles the add-on procedure with the primary procedure.
+For ASCs and HOPDs, +0376T is bundled with the primary procedure using status indicators N1 and N respectively.

 Q May gonioscopy be billed at the time of iStent implantation?